RedPRL/sml-redprl/doc/src/atomic-judgment.rst

    all types has a particular kind.
 5. `Term`_ lets the user give an expression.

-Note that these forms are very different from the presentation on papers.
+Note that these judgment forms differ from our semantic presentations in papers.

 Truth
 -----